M4theusO/M4theusO/README.md

 Ferramentas de Desenvolvimento:

-Visual Studio Code, Eclipse, Trello
+Visual Studio Code, Eclipse, Trello, Notion, Azure

 <!---
 M4theusO/M4theusO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.